kcydesu/rpi_classification/README.md

 # rpi_classification
-Implementation of pytorch on Raspberry Pi.
+Implementation of PyTorch on Raspberry Pi.